JCOMAIA/gate-repl/readme.md

 4. Moving the completeness check **into the REPL** — the LLM declares the required ID set as code, the CPU computes `required − present` by set difference — drops false-pass to **0/15**, with the LLM emitting only ~66 tokens.
+5. This holds **across models** (0/15 on Gemini *and* DeepSeek, where the LLM-gate scored 7/15 and 2/15), survives **noisy/prose context** (model-written parser, 8/8), and the residual weak point — the declaration step — fails only by *silently resolving genuine ambiguity*, fixed by making the interpretation explicit (ambiguity flagged 1/1, precise cases unharmed).

-The throughline: **every deterministic sub-task (arithmetic, completeness checking) is done better, cheaper, and more reliably outside the LLM.** The LLM shrinks to its irreducible role — translating natural-language intent into executable structure.
+The throughline: **every deterministic sub-task (arithmetic, completeness checking, boundary interpretation) is done better, cheaper, more model-independently, and more reliably outside the LLM.** The LLM shrinks to its irreducible, *checkable* role — translating natural-language intent into executable structure, and writing a parser for an unseen format.
+The open frontier is requirements defined by a *predicate* rather than an enumerable set (§10).

 ---